CommunityHiQ/Frends.Community.Odbc/README.md

 # Frends.Community.Odbc

+This task requires ODBC drivers to be istalled on FRENDS Agent machine.

 ## Installing
 You can install the task via FRENDS UI Task view, by searching for packages.
 You can also download the latest NuGet package from https://www.myget.org/feed/frends/package/nuget/Frends.Community.Odbc and import it manually via the Task view.